What is Restorative Justice?

 SUNY Morrisville aims to create a culture that supports and utilizes Restorative Justice processes to address and repair harm in the community, restore wellness, and promote communication, engagement, and cooperation.
 The Office of Student Rights and Responsibilities may refer incidents to this alternative resolution option to be resolved rather than through the traditional judicial process.

 What does the process look like?

-During the conference, each party will have questions posed to them by the facilitators.
-The other party will be invited to listen and will wait to respond.
-The format of the conference is structured to allow each party to speak about the incident and the impacts, and prevent people from being spoken over.
+During the circle, the rules are reviewed.
+Participants will have questions posed to them by the facilitators and each participate without interruption is given an opportunity to talk respectfully about how the incident has impacted them and ways the harms may be addressed.
+The format of the circle is structured to allow each party to speak about the incident and the impacts, and prevent people from being spoken over.

 When everyone is satisfied that they have been heard, an agreement is reached on how the harm can be repaired as much as possible, and all participants must agree to abide by the agreement.